daiybh/stereo_correspondence/src/yuri/config/tinyxml/readme.txt

 'const std::string&' forms.

 When STL support is compiled out, no STL files are included whatsoever.
-All the string classes are implemented by TinyXML itself.
+All thestd::string classes are implemented by TinyXML itself.
 API methods all use the 'const char*' form for input.

 Use the compile time #define: